SoftwareHeritage/swh-docs/docs/user/deposit/howto/first-deposit.rst

 Check a deposit status and get its SWHID
 ----------------------------------------

-Your deposit will go :ref:`through multiple steps <deposit-workflow>` before appearing in the archive, you can check the status of your deposit and get its SWHID:
+Your deposit will go :doc:`through multiple steps <../reference/workflow>` before appearing in the archive, you can check the status of your deposit and get its SWHID:

 .. tab-set::